NicoleTrainer/Notes-Plus/README.md

 # Note+

 Note+ is a simple note-taking application designed to help users organize their thoughts, ideas, and reminders in one place.
-It provides a clean interface with realistic note styling, making your notes look like real paper notes.

 ## Features
 - 📝 Create, edit, and delete notes